Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `vpnServerConfigurationName`

-The name of the VpnServerConfiguration that is unique within a resource group
+The name of the VpnServerConfiguration that is unique within a resource group.

 - Required: Yes
 - Type: string